Holic75/Baldurs-gate-dnd-3.5/README.md

 ### AVENGER
 Advantages:
 – Moves 2 points faster than other characters.
-– Can use Rage ability (starts with one use at level 1 then get another one at level 5 and every 5 levels thereafter), though Avenger never gets benifits of Greater or Mighty Rage.
+– Can use Rage ability (starts with one use at level 1 then get another one at level 5 and every 5 levels thereafter), though Avenger never gets benefits of Greater or Mighty Rage.
 ```
 RAGE: The enraged status lasts for 10 rounds and provides a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
 At the end of the rage, the character loses the rage modifiers and becomes fatigued (-2 penalty to Strength, -2 penalty to Dexterity) for the duration of 5 rounds.